Chainwire Fencing Specialist

 The Dingo Fence

-The Dingo Fence is an Australian landmark.
-Considered the longest true fence in the world, it measures 5,614 km, stretching across three states.
-It runs from Surfer’s Paradise in Darling Downs, Queensland all the way to the cliffs of the Nullarbor Plain above the Great Australian Bight.
-Part of the structure is 150 kilometres of fencing that traverses the red sand dunes of the Strzelecki Desert.
+The Dingo Fence is considered the longest fence in the world, running roughly 5,600 kilometres across three states, from the Darling Downs in Queensland to the cliffs of the Nullarbor above the Great Australian Bight.
+A stretch of it crosses the red sand dunes of the Strzelecki Desert.
+To put the length in perspective, it is several times the length of the Great Wall of China.

-What was the Dingo Fence built for?
+What the Dingo Fence was built for

 The downside of the Dingo Fence